Privacy

 4. Research Nexus and PDFs

 When you upload PDFs or other documents to the Research Nexus, we process them so we can extract structure and text relevant to your knowledge graph and revision support.
-Processing may involve third-party infrastructure and AI services under contract.
+Processing may involve third-party infrastructure and contracted analysis services.
 We do not use your uploads to advertise to you or to sell your data.

 5. Who we share with